badabam/zsh-setup/README.md

 1. Go through each of the following steps and copy and paste each command into Terminal and press Enter.
 Wait for the command to finish and follow any instructions.

 1. In case of any Error, read the error text from the beginning and google for help.
-Ask a head coach for help.
+Ask a coach for help.

 **Copy each command and paste it into the Terminal.
 Run it by pressing `Enter`.
 If a command does not work and you can't fix the problem, continue with the next command.**

 ## Install Homebrew and Command Line Tools

+If you are asked to enable fuzzy auto-completion, enable key bindings and update shell configuration files confirm by pressing `y`.

 ```sh
 zsh <(curl -s https://raw.githubusercontent.com/badabam/zsh-setup/master/scripts/install-brew)